Gretel Navigator Fine Tuning

 can generate batches of up to 130,000 records at a time), we recommend usingactgan

-with differential privacy enabled for free text data.
+.
+It will typically be much faster at generating results in these scenarios.
 For text-only datasets where you are willing to trade off generation time for an additional quality boost, we recommend usinggpt_x

 .Given the model is an LLM, mappings from the training data often persist in the synthetic output, but there is no guarantee.
 If you require mappings across columns to persist, we recommend doing pre-processing to concatenate the columns or post-processing to filter out rows where the mappings did not persist.